Domestic Violence Lawyer in Phoenix

 How to Find a Domestic Violence Lawyer

-To hire a Board Certified Criminal Law Specialist, look no further than the law offices of Phoenix domestic violence lawyer Howard A. Snader, LLC.
+To hire a Board Certified Criminal Law Specialist, look no further than the law office of Law office of Howard A. Snader, LLC.
 A former Maricopa County prosecutor with offices in Phoenix and Scottsdale, Howard obtained his board certification as a Criminal Law Specialist in 1995.
 In addition, he has earned an AVVO rating of a perfect 10 (superb), the highest possible.
 He has a long and enviable record of having charges dismissed or reduced for his clients and of obtaining full acquittals at trial.

 Howard will conduct his own investigation of the allegations against you, as well as plan the best strategy for your unique circumstances.
 This may include: